 8. 1ST DIBS

-Explore the likes of Manhattan’s 1st Dibs showroom at the New York Design Center.
+Explore the likes of Manhattan’s 1st Dibs showroom at the New York Design Center or the 1st Dibs Gallery in Chelsea by Hudson Yards.
 You’ll pay a pretty penny, but the pieces are always gorgeous and always one-of-a-kind.

 9. DEMOLITION DEPOT

 Demolition Depot, located uptown, calls itself “a unique source of vintage plumbing fixtures, doors, windows, shutters, railings, grills, mantels, stone and terracotta pieces, religions objects and so much more,” and it is.
 We’ve spent many hours there, ooh-ing, ahh-ing, and getting lost in our design daydreams.